zhaochaocs/MDS-DR/README.md

 This is the codebase of our ACL22 Findings Paper [Read Top News First: A Document Reordering Approach for Multi-Document News Summarization](https://arxiv.org/abs/2203.10254)

 The code is inherited from [PreSumm](https://github.com/nlpyang/PreSumm).
-We add the implenmentation of document reordering.
+We add the implementation of document reordering.
 Please refer to PreSumm for the implementation of data pre-processing, summarization, and evaluation.

 ### Step 1.
-Data Preporation
+Data Preparation

 Set up the dataset name
 ```shell script